Why use plants as medicine?

 Sleep Disturbances and Insomnia

 Musculoskeletal Issues (muscle cramps and spasms, joint pain, arthritis)

 Mental Health and Psycho-emotional Issues (depression, anxiety, ADD/ADHD)

 Chronic Skin Issues (acne, eczema, psoriasis, rashes)

 Autoimmune Conditions (lupus, Chron's disease, rheumatoid arthritis, ulcerative colitis)

 Insulin Resistance and Pre-Diabetes

 I will conduct a thorough intake of your current health and health history including a review of all body systems - even those that may not seem connected to your primary complaint(s).
 Together you will look for patterns of imbalance and signs from your body about what is going on so that you can to get to the core of your particular issues.
 By looking deeper at the roots of disease vs. only symptoms, you put yourself in a better position to shift your health and start feeling wonderful.

-After your session, I will research pertinent items that came up during your appointment, making sure she is constantly staying educated and updated on the latest studies and research in the field.
+After your session, I will research pertinent items that came up during your appointment, making sure I am constantly staying educated and updated on the latest studies and research in the field.
 As no two people are exactly alike, no two health protocols will be alike either.
-She will spend time creating your herbal formulas, choosing herbs with your individual story and health goals in mind.
+I will spend time creating your herbal formulas, choosing herbs with your individual story and health goals in mind.
 Within 24-48 hours, you will be emailed a health care plan tailored specifically for you, including suggested herbal formulas, supplements, dietary changes and lifestyle recommendations.
 Herbal formulas will be available for pick up from my office within 1-2 business days or they can be mailed directly to your home for an additional shipping fee.

 How often should I schedule my appointments?